 It’s possible to negotiate a better deal from your energy company if you prepare and understand what you can negotiate on.

 Here are some tips to getting the best price for your energy bill:

 - Provide detailed usage data

 The more your energy provider knows about your current usage, the less likely they are to charge you a premium.
 Aim to give them at least 12 months of data showing your energy use for each half-hour period.
 This will show them your peak, shoulder and off-peak usage and your maximum demand, which may influence the network charges that you pay.
 You can obtain this data by contacting your energy provider.

 See our page on Understanding your energy use before you start.

 - Look at your contract carefully

-For smaller businesses on market retail contracts ask your retailer what terms and conditions are attached to particular deals.
-Pay particular attention to details on pricing and any discounts attached to an offer, such as pay on time discounts.
-If you’re on a negotiated contract, review your contract carefully before making any changes to your energy use or contract.
-While you’re reviewing your contract, it’s important to look for any special clauses.
+For smaller businesses on market retail contracts, ask your retailer about terms and conditions.
+Pay attention to details on pricing and any discounts with an offer, such as pay on time discounts.
+If you negotiate your contract, review it before making any changes to your energy use or contract.
+While reviewing your contract, it’s important to look for any special clauses.
 Some contracts include a ‘take-or-pay’ clause that means if you use less than a minimum amount of energy you still have to pay.
-Contracts and clauses vary between energy retailers, so it may be worth doing some research or talking to an energy broker to discuss all the available options.
+Contracts and clauses vary between energy retailers, so it may be worth doing some research or talking to an energy broker to discuss your options.

 - Shop around